CNA-Tech/PKS-Ninja/LabGuides/Lab2-PksInstallationPhaseOne/readme.md

 `openssl s_client -host nsxmgr-01a.corp.local -port 443 -prexit -showcerts`

+If the above command fails with gethostbyname failure, then use nsxmgr-01a, or the IP address of nsxmgr-01a which is set to be  192.168.110.42.
+You can verify this by doing nslookup nsxmgr-01a.

 Save the section of the output from `Begin Certificate` to `End Certificate` for use in the following steps, be sure to include the `---Begin Certificate---` and `---End Certificate---` header and footer

 <details><summary>Screenshot 2.1</summary>